 We follow the Bay Area Directors of Admissions guidelines for admission decisions notifications:

-- Decision letters and enrollment contracts for 2-4 year olds are mailed to applicants on Wednesday, March 8, 2017.
-Contracts with deposits are due back on March 15, 2017.
+Decision letters and enrollment contracts for children younger than 5 years olds are e-mailed to applicants on March 12, 2020.
+Contracts with deposits are due back on March 18, 2020.

-- Decision letter for students 5 years and older are mailed to applicants on Wednesday, March 15, 2017.
-Contracts with deposits are due back on March 22, 2017.
+Decision letter for students 5 years and older are e-mailed to applicants on March 19, 2020.
+Contracts with deposits are due back on March 26, 2020.

 NOTICE OF NON-DISCRIMINATORY POLICY AS TO STUDENTS: Marin Montessori admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.

 Open House is a day for parents to connect with our Montessori community and better understand our program.
-Attendees will meet our AMI – certified teachers, who will open their classrooms, while demonstrating their expertise in the Montessori philosophy and its application.
-Current parents, student ambassadors and alumni will also be on hand to share their experiences at Marin Montessori and to answer your questions.
-There will be time to explore our carefully prepared classrooms, the Montessori materials and see our beautiful school grounds.
+Attendees will meet our AMI–certified teachers, who will open their classrooms and demonstrate their expertise in the Montessori philosophy and its application.
+Current parents, student ambassadors, and alumni will also be on hand to share their experiences at Marin Montessori and to answer your questions.
+There will be time to explore our carefully prepared classrooms, the Montessori materials, and our beautiful school grounds.

-We offer two Open House events every year:
+We offer two Open House events every year in October and January.

 |Toddler Level (18 mos – 2 ½ Years)|